 - Create an audit trail to help with the audit and legal requirements

-- Include different users and authorization categories
+- Include different users and authorisation categories

 - Prepare reports